Nixtla/public-slides/timegpt-launch-sf/slides.md

 We launched our beta a couple of days ago and...

-- We have processed _195,839_ requests in our API
+- We have processed _205,011_ requests in our API.
+    (Almost Salamanca population xD)

 - From more than _10_ countries